ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
 {:note: .note}
-{:beta: .beta}

-# File storage profiles (beta)
+# File storage profiles
 {: #file-storage-profiles}

 When you provision File Storage for VPC shares by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you specify a profile that best meets your storage requirements.
 Profiles are available as three predefined IOPS tiers.
 {:shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
+File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+Contact your IBM Sales representative if you are interested in getting access.
-{:beta}
+{:note}

 ## IOPS tiers
 {: #fs-tiers}